s0um0r0y/crowdsurfer-ros1/README.md

-# Implemention generative AI with sampling optimzer for path planning for a mobile robot
+# Implemention generative AI with sampling optimizer for path planning for a mobile robot

 - reimplemented with RVIZ visualiztion in closed loop with a rosbag
 - implemented generative AI for path planning using VQ-VAE and PixelCNN